ngalaiko/miniboard/README.md

 ## API

-You can access Swagger UI [here](https://docs.miniboard.app/) if you want to expole the api.
+You can access Swagger UI [here](https://docs.miniboard.app/) if you want to expole and try out the api.

 Swagger description itsef is available [here](https://docs.miniboard.app/api.swagger.yaml).